elsehow/taaraxtak/INSTALL.md

    That user should NOT have write access.)
 2. In Grafana, make [an API key with Admin privileges](https://grafana.com/docs/grafana/latest/http_api/auth/)
 3. Copy `grafana-backup.example.json` to `grafana-backup.json`.
 Fill in your API key.
-3. Restore the dashboards with `grafana-backup --config=grafana-backup.json restore grafana/<archive_file>`.
+3. `pip install grafana-backup`, then restore the dashboards with `grafana-backup --config=grafana-backup.json restore grafana/<archive_file>`.

 Note: `grafana-backup` is installed via `requirements.txt` above.